lucasgfaj/genbook/README.md

-## Problem Track
+## Genbook

-"Problem Track" is the ultimate solution for organizations seeking to enhance their problem resolution processes, drive operational efficiency, and deliver exceptional customer experiences.
+"Genbook" is the ultimate solution for libraries looking to optimize the management of their collection, enhance user service, and ensure an efficient process of organization and problem resolution.

 ### Dependências